 Planning & Invitations

-Choosing a location for your Pooh Party is a first priority.
+Choosing a location for your Pooh themed party will be your priority.
 Throwing a party at your own home can be a lot of fun, since you can get creative with decorations and activities that fit your theme.
-If you would rather hold the party elsewhere, consider a local park, nature center, or zoo.
+However, if you would rather hold the party elsewhere, consider choosing a local park, a nature center, or a zoo.
 For additional ideas, see our When & Where to Have the Party article.

 What Do I Need For the Party?

-Basic party supplies include paper tableware, such as plates, napkins, cups, and cutlery, a tablecloth, streamers, and balloons.
+To start, you’ll need to include basic party supplies, such as plates, napkins, cups, and cutlery, a tablecloth, streamers, and balloons.
 To help you get organized, we have created a Suggested Party Supply List that you can refer to while shopping.

-You can stick with the basics, or add other items to fit your theme.
+Take your celebration to the next level by adding other items that will help to enhance your theme.
 For a Pooh Party, you may also want to consider renting or purchasing the following: